Days of Being Wild: Plot

-The movie begins in 1960 Hong Kong.

-Yuddy, a smooth-talking playboy seduces Li-zhen but is uninterested in pursuing a serious relationship with her.
-Li-zhen, who wants to marry him, is heartbroken and decides to leave.
-Yuddy moves on to a new relationship with vivacious cabaret dancer Mimi.
-His friend Zeb is also attracted to her but she doesn't reciprocate his feelings.
+In 1960 Hong Kong, Yuddy, a smooth-talking playboy, seduces South China AA box office attendant Li-zhen but is uninterested in a serious relationship, leaving her heartbroken.
+He moves on to a new relationship with vivacious cabaret dancer Mimi.
+Yuddy's friend Zeb is also attracted to Mimi, but it is not mutual.
+Yuddy has a tense relationship with his adoptive mother, Rebecca, a former prostitute, who has long refused to reveal his birth mother's identity.

-Yuddy has a tense relationship with his adoptive mother Rebecca, a former prostitute, after she reveals that he is adopted.
-He also doesn't approve of her choice of lovers much younger than her who he thinks are taking advantage of her.
-She initially refuses to reveal who his birth mother is but eventually relents and tells him that she lives in the Philippines.

-Li-zhen finds solace in Tide, a policeman who does his rounds near Yuddy's house.
-Tide dreams of becoming a sailor but he chooses to be a policeman to stay and look after his mother.
-Li-zhen talks about her failed love affair, her successful cousin's impending marriage and how she misses home.
-Li-zhen, who works at the ticket stall of a soccer stadium, promises Tide a free ticket to a match of his choice and Tide tells her to call him on a phone booth he passes every night if she ever needs anyone to talk to.
-Their near-romance is hinted at but never materializes.
-When his mother passes, Tide leaves to become a sailor.
+Li-zhen finds solace in Tide, a policeman who does his rounds near Yuddy's apartment.
+Tide dreams of being a sailor but remains a policeman so that he can stay and look after his ailing mother.
+Li-zhen talks about her failed love affair, her successful cousin's impending marriage, and missing her home in Macau.
+She promises Tide a free ticket to a football match of his choice, and Tide tells her to call him on a phone booth he passes every night if she needs someone to talk to.
+After his mother dies, Tide leaves Hong Kong to become a sailor.

-Meanwhile, Yuddy decides to find his birth mother and leaves for the Philippines, giving his car to Zeb and without informing Mimi.
-Mimi is distraught and resolves to follow him.
-Zeb, his love still unrequited, sells Yuddy's car to finance her trip and asks her to come back to him if she doesn't find Yuddy.
+Rebecca eventually relents and tells Yuddy that his birth mother lives in the Philippines.
+Yuddy leaves to find her, giving his car to Zeb and without informing Mimi.
+A distraught Mimi resolves to follow him.
+Zeb, his love still unrequited, sells Yuddy's car to finance her trip and asks her to come back to him if she does not find Yuddy.
 Yuddy finds his mother's house but she refuses to see him.

-Tide, now a sailor on a stopover in the Philippines, finds a drunk Yuddy passed out on the street and brings him to his hotel room.
-Yuddy doesn't recognise him but accepts his assistance.
-He gets into a fight at the railway station over payment for an American passport and stabs a man.
+Tide, on a stopover in the Philippines, finds a drunk Yuddy passed out on the street and brings him to his hotel room.
+Yuddy does not recognise him but accepts his assistance.
+He gets into a fight at the railway station over payment for a fake American passport and stabs a man.
 Tide saves him and they escape aboard a train.
-Tide asks him if he remembers what happened on a particular date to an exact minute, referring to something he told Li-zhen at the start of their courtship.
-He says that he remembers and tells him it would be best to tell Li-zhen that he doesn't.
+Tide asks him if he recalls what happened on 16 April 1960 at 3 p.m., which Yuddy asked Li-zhen to remember at the start of their courtship.
+Yuddy says that he does, but tells Tide it would be best to tell Li-zhen that he does not.
 Tide returns from a conversation with the train conductor to find Yuddy shot to death.

-A final sequence shows Mimi having arrived in the Philippines, Li-zhen closing up at the ticket stall and a phone at the booth ringing.
+A final sequence shows Mimi arriving in the Philippines, Li-zhen closing up at the ticket stall and a phone at the booth ringing.
 The movie ends with a shot of a slick young man, smoking and readying himself in a darkened room.